Wall St. extends recent fall but ends well off day's lows

 Among gainers, McDonald’s rose 6.3 percent after it beat estimates for quarterly same-store sales on strong demand in international markets, while Verizon rallied 4.1 percent after it beat estimates for profit and net new phone subscribers.

-Declining issues outnumbered advancing ones on the NYSE by a 2.44-to-1 ratio; on Nasdaq, a 2.13-to-1 ratio favoured decliners.
+Declining issues outnumbered advancing ones on the NYSE by a 2.44-to-1 ratio; on Nasdaq, a 2.13-to-1 ratio favored decliners.

 The S&P 500 posted three new 52-week highs and 86 new lows; the Nasdaq Composite recorded nine new highs and 382 new lows.